gotchoices/MyCHIPs/doc/learn-protocol.md

 So the foil holder on any given tally will usually get the signature before the stock holder.
 As they attempt to reach consensus on chit order, the signature will naturally get shared with the stock.

 The following diagram shows the sequence of events for the two basic use cases.
-Keep in mind, this activity is going on as part of the normal chit creation/transmission process described previously (and/or in the later lift section).
+Keep in mind, this activity is going on as part of the normal chit creation/transmission process described above (and/or in the later lift section).
+But it is an important additional mechanism that makes sure the stock and foil keep consistent versions of all chit information that gets appended to the tally.

 ![seq-cons](uml/seq-cons.svg)

 The consensus rules are pretty simple.
-Both stock and foil have the duty to recognize, accept and store a duly signed and valid chit received from the other.
+Both stock and foil have the duty (and natural incentive) to recognize, accept and store a duly signed and valid chit received from the other.
-But the foil gets to choose what order the chits will be stored in the chain.
+But the foil is responsible to choose the order to link chits into the chain.
-It is the job of the stock to conform to that order.
+The stock must conform to that chosen order.

 The goal of the consensus protocol is then to:
-- order all valid chits linked into a hash-chained list; and
+- order (link) all valid chits linked into a [hash-chained](https://en.wikipedia.org/wiki/Hash_chain) list; and
 - verify that the stock and foil both have an identical chained list of valid chits.

-The consensus protocol is centered around chits.
-But it is really the tally (its two halves) that are (or are not) fully consensed at any given time.
-So think of the chain consensus protocol as a system of tally sub-states occuring while a tally is in the open (and/or closing) primary state(s).

-The simplest case is where only one side generates a chit and that chit gets completely propagated and linked on both ends before anything else happens on the tally.
+The simplest case is when one side generates a chit and that chit gets completely propagated and linked on both ends before anything else happens on the tally.
-In practice there are several other (more messy) scenarios:
+Unfortunately, actual practice involves several other much more messy scenarios:
 1. One or more valid chits get generated on both ends of the tally and are transmitted at about the same time.
   Both stock and tally will have linked these chits already and think they have a valid end hash.
   The stock will have to comport to the foil's version of things and reorder its chain accordingly.
   So it should only keep a *provisional* end hash (propHash) until the foil acknowledges it.
-2. The network between stock and foil is disrupted.
+2. The network between stock and foil is disrupted during normal chit message transmission.
-  The packet transmission system correctly detects this and uses retries to eventually get the packets through sometime later when connectivity is reestablished.
+  The packet handling system is built to correctly detect this and use retries to eventually get the packets through sometime later when connectivity is reestablished.
-  The state of a chit should remain pending until the transmitting node successfully connects with the other side's agent.
+  The state of a chit should remain pending (i.e. not yet good) until the transmitting node successfully connects with the other side's agent.
-  So this scenario should devolve into scenario 1 once connection is finally restored.
+  As a result, this scenario should devolve into scenario 1 once connectivity is finally restored.
-3. A network packet is transmitted to the other side but then lost somehow.
+3. A network packet is correctly transmitted to the other side but then lost somehow.
-  This could probably happen if the agent process loses connection to the database at just the wrong time.
+  This could happen if the agent process loses connection to the database at just the wrong time.
   This probably would not be detected until someone tries to add another chit to the chain.
   Then it would be evident to one side that it has a stray, valid chit that is not part of the other side's chain.
   - If the stock lost a chit, it should become evident next time the foil sends a list of activitiy since the last acknowledged checkpoint.
   - If the foil lost a chit, the stock should find it has a leftover valid chit after conforming to the foil.
     It can then just resend that chit through the normal chit protocol.
-The system should be tolerant of a packet for the same chit (same tally and chit uuid) arriving twice.
+The system should be tolerant of a packet for the same chit (same tally and chit uuid) arriving two or more times.
-A chit has to be in the appropriate status for all state transitions, so this should not be a problem.
+This is accomplished by only processing state transitions if the chit is currently in the expected state.

+It may seem a little confusing to determine whether the consensus protocol is really a tally thing or a chit thing.
+It is centered around chits.
+But it is really the two halves of the tally that are (or are not) fully consensed at any given time.

+Visualize it this way:
+Chaining status is a sub-state of a good chit and consensus is a sub-state of an open tally.
+- A valid chit can be:
+  - unlinked
+  - provisionally linked (stock only)
+  - linked
+- An open (and/or closing) tally can be:
+ - fully consensed (all valid chits are linked)
+ - not fully consensed (one or more valid chits are not yet linked)

+In addition to the three basic chit substates shown above, it will be important to know if/when consensus messages have been successfully sent to the other side.
+We will do this by queing messages and only completing state transition after the message has been sent.
+This will allow for more graceful error recovery when a process server crashes or is restarted.

 We can now derive the following state diagram to describe the consensus sub-states from the perspective of a single side.
 First, the states associated with the foil:

 [![state-cons](uml/state-conf.svg)](uml/state-conf.svg)

-For the foil there is not much in the way of states to track.
-The only transitions have to do with tracking new chits that have been created by either the Stock or the Foil.
-And these transitions are already being tracked in the chit state machine.
+States for the foil are fairly simple.
-So the Foil just needs to track new chits, add them to its chain, and keep the Stock informed about the latest end hash.
+It mainly needs to track new good chits, link them into its chain, and reliably inform the Stock about the latest end hash.
-All this should be possible to accomplish within the existing chit message protocol.

-For the Stock, it is a little more complicated, as the following diagram illustrates:
+For the Stock, it is slightly more complicated.
+It must be able to conform to information it receives from the foil.
+It can't really consider itself fully settled until receiving proper confirmation from the foil.
+And it may need to ask the foil for any chits it has overlooked or not yet received.

 [![state-cons](uml/state-cons.svg)](uml/state-cons.svg)

-The stock must be able to conform to information it receives from the foil.
-It must also be able to remind the foil of any chits it may have overlooked or not yet received.

 ### Credit Lifts Explained
 So far, the protocol has dealt primarily with transactions moving value between two partners who are directly connected by a tally.